 The Airedale Terrier is the tallest terrier, and on account of this is also known as the King of Terriers.
 This medium-sized breed is descended from Old English Black and Tan Terriers (now called Welsh Terriers).
-These were used by Yorkshire hunters (and Poachers) to hunt a variety of game, including foxes, rats and otters.
-In the 1800's, some of the breed were crossed with Otter Hounds to improve hunting ability, especially around water.
-The result was an Airedale Terrier; a dog very skilled at otter hunting with an increased scenting ability.
+These were used by hunters (and poachers) to hunt a variety of game, including foxes, rats and otters.
+In the 1800's, these all-rounder terriers were was crossed with Otter Hounds to improve their water-based hunting skills.
+The result was the Airedale Terrier - a dog skilled at otter hunting, with a fantastic scenting ability.
 It was originally called the Bingley or Waterside Terrier.
-By 1900, it was crossed again with Irish and Bull Terriers to produce the breed we recognise today.
+By 1900, it was crossed again with Irish and Bull Terriers, giving us the Airedale as we know it today.

-Airedale Terriers are intelligent dogs with strong hunting instincts and lots of energy.
-This means that they make great guard dogs and need lots of stimulation in the form of exercise and training.
-Airedale Terriers make great family dogs with their energetic nature making them happy to join in with children's games.
+Airedale Terriers are intelligent, with strong hunting instincts and lots of energy.
+This makes them great guard dogs.
+They need lots of stimulation in the form of exercise and training.
+They are great family dogs, and their energetic nature makes them happy to play with equally energetic children.

-Due to their strong hunting instincts they should be exposed to cats early if they are to get used to them, and you also need to take care when introducing them to other dogs, as they have a tendency to be aggressive towards them.
+Due to their strong hunting instincts, Airedales should be exposed to cats early if they are to get used to them, and you also need to take care when introducing them to other dogs, as they have a tendency to be aggressive towards them.

-Common health problems that may effect Airedale Terriers include canine hip dysplasia (CHD), allergies and bloat.
-The dogs may also develop dermatitis if their coats are not properly maintained.
-To prevent this we recommend the coat be handstripped professionally twice per year - this will also greatly reduce the amount of hair that the dog sheds.
+Common health problems include canine hip dysplasia (CHD), allergies, and bloat.
+Airedales can also develop dermatitis if their coats are not properly maintained.
+To prevent this the coat should be hand-stripped professionally twice a year, a procedure that will greatly reduce the amount of hair the dog sheds.

 - Status: Common

 - Life Expectancy: 10-12 years

 - Weight: 40 - 64 lb

 - Minimum Home Size: Large House

 - Minimum Garden Size: Small to Medium Garden